-If you’ve ever driven the Sea To Sky highway from Vancouver to Whistler, you’re a lucky heathen.
+If you’ve ever driven the Sea To Sky highway from Vancouver to Whistler, you’re a lucky infidel.
 After driving to Tofino on Vancouver Island, and driving up the West Coast of Australia, it’s the third most beautiful drive I’ve ever done.
 My boyfriend (let’s call him James) and I used to drive up there a couple times a week, back in my mid-twenties.
 We’d stop at every BC Park.
 Places like Brandywine falls:

 and Porteau Cove: